 How do you know if you have sun damage?

 Sun damage can appear as sunburn or, as you age, will appear as leathery skin.
 Sun damaged skin also materializes as aged skin and is often wrinkled, has sunspots, and hyperpigmentation.
 These various skin conditions can get worse as you get older.
 It is never too soon to begin skin care to reduce sun damage.
 If you already experience dark spots and wrinkled skin, this damage can be reversed.
-Dr. Gupta will help develop a treatment that refines your skin and helps it return to a healthy condition.
+Our doctors will help develop a treatment that refines your skin and helps it return to a healthy condition.

 How can I protect my skin from sun damage?

 One of the best ways to protect your skin from sun damage is to use sunscreen every day.
 Have a healthy skin care routine that implements exfoliation and moisturizing to keep your skin strong.
 Regular visits to the dermatologist will help you create a healthy skin care routine and allow the dermatologist to check for any irregular skin developments.
-Dr. Gupta will help you create a healthy treatment plan to keep your skin glowing and strong against sun damage.
+Your doctor will help you create a healthy treatment plan to keep your skin glowing and strong against sun damage.
 Take daily precautions to protect from the sun and avoid sunburn.

 How do you fix sun-damaged skin on the chest?